randomjohn/randomjohn.github.io/_posts/2016-12-11-r-geojson-srt.md

 names(data_df)[4:5] <- c("lon", "lat")
 {% endhighlight %}

 There's really no output from this.
-I suppose the renaming step isn't necessary, either, but I believe in descriptive labels.
+I suppose the renaming step isn't necessary, but I believe in descriptive labels.

 Now we can make the plot: